Max Montoya

-Max Montoya Jr. (born May 12, 1956) is a former professional American football guard who played 16 seasons in the National Football League.
+Max Montoya Jr. (born May 12, 1956) is an American former professional football player who was a guard for 16 seasons in the National Football League (NFL), primarily with the Cincinnati Bengals.
+He played college football for the UCLA Bruins and was selected by the Bengals in the seventh round of the 1979 NFL draft.
+He also played for the Los Angeles Raiders.

 Early life

 Montoya who is of Mexican–American descent, attended La Puente High School in La Puente, California.
 He was unable to play football or basketball his senior season due to a heart murmur.

 College career

-Montoya was cleared to play football again and began his college football career playing for Mt.
-San Antonio College (Mt.
-SAC), a community college in Walnut, California.
-He did not start as a freshman, but after an outstanding sophomore season, he earned a football scholarship to UCLA, where he would play for head coach Terry Donahue.
-After redshirting for a year, Montoya was a starter in 1977 as the Bruins posted a 7-4 record.
-In 1978, he was again a starter, earning All Pac-10 honors.
-The Bruins in 1978 went 8-3-1, ended the season in both the AP and UPI Top 20 rankings and played to a 10-10 tie against Arkansas in the 1978 Fiesta Bowl.
+Montoya was cleared to play football again, and began his college football career playing for Mt.
+San Antonio College, a community college in Walnut, California.
+He did not start as a freshman, but after an outstanding sophomore season, he earned a football scholarship to play for the UCLA Bruins, where he played under head coach Terry Donahue.
+After redshirting for a year, Montoya was a starter in 1977 as the Bruins posted a 7–4 record.
+In 1978, he was again a starter, earning second-team all-Pac-10 honors.
+The Bruins in 1978 went 8–3–1, ended the season as no. 14 in the AP poll and no. 12 in coaches poll, and played to a 10–10 tie versus the Arkansas Razorbacks in the 1978 Fiesta Bowl.